 At our inaugural primary conference on 29 March, Everyone back to school: literacy by stealth, we celebrated the ways in which practitioners and experts from within and outside the organization have used elements of popular culture to enhance learning and raise literacy levels.
+Check out the highlights!

 - Day 1: The conference commenced with an overview of where we are in the primary education landscape and the role that popular culture can play generally and in recovery post-school closures, followed by an exploration of the role of play in literacy and wellbeing